fleschutz/PowerShell/Docs/FAQ.md

 How to get PowerShell?
 ----------------------
-* **Windows 7 and newer** provides PowerShell by default.
+* **Windows 7/Server 2008 R2 and newer** already have PowerShell preinstalled (e.g. PowerShell 5.1 on Windows 10).
 However, script execution is **disallowed by default** (execution policy is "restricted").
 To enable this, enter as administrator:
    ```
    PS> Set-ExecutionPolicy RemoteSigned
    ```